yulew/PhDProject/README.md

 # Simulation Codes in PhD Project.
 ## Thesis Topic: Fracture dynamics of correlated percolation on polymer networks.

 My PhD project targeted studying fracture (crack) dynamics on a polymer network.
-A reader can find my article (https://journals.aps.org/pre/abstract/10.1103/PhysRevE.101.042603) and my thesis in this repository to have a general understanding.
+A reader can read my article (https://journals.aps.org/pre/abstract/10.1103/PhysRevE.101.042603) and my thesis in the repository "article and PhDthesis".

 The practical goal is to predict the lifetime of the polymer network.
 But as the fractures on a polymer network is a random network problem, the physical dynamics can be mapped to a mathematical random graph.